SPCarroll/Linked-List/README.md

 Linked-List
 ===========

-A simple C Linked List.
+A simple Linked List for C. Linked list is single and each item only knows its ID.